 The transmission gear selector is located at the right side of the steering wheel.
-The transmission selector lever has four positions: reverse; neutral; high forward; and low forward
+The transmission selector lever has five positions: parking; reverse; neutral; high forward; and low forward

 NOTE: To extend belt life, use low forward gear in heavy pulling situations and in situations where you are operating below 7mph(11km/h) for extended periods of time.